HAL at LIMOS✯

 This information can be modified at any time.

-You can only create a HAL identifier from a user account and if you have deposited at least one publication.
+You can only create a HAL identifier from a user account and if you have submitted at least one publication.

 You can check on AuréHAL which author forms exist that can be linked to your idHal, with:

-If you cannot find a publication deposited with one of your 'author forms'!
+If you cannot find a publication submitted with one of your 'author forms'!

 This is likely because another researcher has claimed this author form in their idHal.